jfmongrain/Silverwhite-os/README.md

 Silverwhite
 ===============
-This is a custom image based on Ublue-main, created for my personnal use so I do not have to use rpm-ostree to layer or remove packages.
+This is a custom image based on Ublue-main, created for my personnal use so I do not have layer or remove packages.
 It is not intended to be used by other people.
 Seriously don't do it.
 You have been warned.

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.